dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_edit.md

 ![new container entity](/Images/apim_yamles/yamles_new_container_entity.png)

 * If the entity instance you've created is not a container entity.
-Put the newly YAML file within the correct directory:
+Create a YAML file named like the field *name*.
+Put it within the correct directory:

 ```yaml
 ---